 What does the Cambridge Brain Sciences assessment entail?

-Clients complete a series of fun and engaging neurocognitive tasks online, either in clinic or remotely, at home.
+Clients complete a series of fun and engaging neurocognitive tasks online, either during the consultation, or remotely, at home.

 You can relax because this isn’t an IQ test.
 We aren’t measuring IQ!